 Magnetic metals & non-magnetic metals both play an important role in engineering.
 Magnetism is the basis for many applications.
 At the same time, this property may also be unwanted in certain circumstances.

-In layman’s terms, magnetism is a force that can attract or repel magnetic objects.
+In layman’s terms, magnetism is a force that can attract or repel magnetic materials.
 Magnetic fields that permeate different mediums mediate this force.

 Magnetism is a property of certain materials by default.
 Some materials, though, can be magnetised or demagnetised depending on the requirements.